-Has a BA in Psychology and Criminology/Sociology, as well as an MA in Counseling Psychology with concentrations in Cognitive Behavioral Therapy and Child & Family Interventions.
+Meghan has a BA in Psychology and Criminology/Sociology, as well as an MA in Counseling Psychology with concentrations in Cognitive Behavioral Therapy and Child & Family Interventions.
 Wood is also a Massachusetts Licensed Mental Health Counselor (LMHC).

 Director of Nursing

-Kim Cowan has a Bachelor of Science degree in nursing.
+Kim has a Bachelor of Science degree in nursing.
 She has over 20 years of experience working in addiction treatment, including both inpatient and outpatient treatment settings.
 Kim is dedicated in providing quality, safe, and compassionate patient care for those facing the challenges associated with addiction.

 Director of Admissions & UR

 Anthony has a BA in Psychology with a focus on addiction.
 With a background is in law enforcement and private investigations, Anthony often interacted & helped those suffering from addiction and co-occurring disorders.
 Anthony joined RCA in 2017 and his main focus is providing world-class customer service and patient care.